iAbhinavKarn/Twitter-Sentiment-Ananlysis/README.md

                                         WordCloud of all the Neagative Words

 ![](Images/4.png)
-                                        Graph of to 10 positive hashtags with most tweets
+                                        Graph of top 10 positive hashtags with most tweets

 ![](Images/5.png)
-                                        Graph of to 10 negative hashtags with most tweets
+                                        Graph of top 10 negative hashtags with most tweets